Register

 True North Collection

-The copyright dates (interchanging 1938 and 1939) found at the base of most of the 30 daily strips within the comic were added specifically for printing purposes.
+The copyright dates (interchanging 1938 and 1939) found at the base of most of the 30 daily strips within this comic were added specifically for printing purposes.
 These dates reflect the preparation of the dailies for photoshoot in late 1938, when the publication itself was created.
-Many images featured in "The Man of Tomorrow," including the front cover drawn by Joe Shuster (which was later used on Action Comics #7, published December 1938), were subsequently reused in other comic books.
+Many images featured in "The Man of Tomorrow," including the front cover drawn by Joe Shuster (later used on Action Comics #7, published December 1938), were subsequently reused in other comic books.
 "Superman: The Man of Tomorrow" is considered one of the rarest and most historically significant Superman comic books ever created.

 ComicConnect